joelsantosjunior/restaurant-menu/README.md

 - The user scans the QRCode
 - The user views the dishes
 - The user chooses a dish and adds it to the cart
+- The user can personalize the dish if available
+- The user views the order and modifies it if necessary
+- The user views the total order
 - The user finalizes the order

 # Technologies used